odpi/egeria-docs/site/docs/services/omas/governance-program/overview.md

 ![Figure 5](governance-program-level-definition.svg)
 > **Figure 5:** Governance classifications that use governance level definitions

-Egeria has a set of default values that can be set up using the
+Egeria has a set of default values that can be set up using the [`createStandardGovernanceClassificationLevels`](https://odpi.github.io/egeria/org/odpi/openmetadata/accessservices/governanceprogram/api/GovernanceClassificationLevelInterface.html#createStandardGovernanceClassificationLevels(java.lang.String,java.lang.String) method.

 ## Measures and metrics